-Pets are welcome.
-We have two small dogs, but large dogs are welcome too.
-I don’t think it’s an ideal environment for a large dog to live in an apartment, but they seem to be happy.
-Our pets get to meet each other when we take them out for walks.
-There are doggie poop containers in front of most of the buildings that are cleaned out every day.
-Living in an apartment with a dog forces you to get out and exercise.
+Pet friendly – Our two small dogs were welcome there.
+Apartment life isn’t an ideal environment for a large dog but small dogs and cats usually have no problem with it.
+Our pets got to meet other tenants’ pets when we took them out for walks.
+There were doggie poop containers in front of the buildings that were cleaned out every day by the maintenance staff.
+Living in an apartment with a dog who can’t go out a doggie door forces you to get out and exercise.

-RENTCafé did a study and found that As America is slowly graying (22% aged 60+), seniors are giving up homeownership in favor of the flexibility and convenience of renting.
+RENTCafé did a study and found that as America is slowly graying (22% aged 60+), seniors are giving up homeownership in favor of the flexibility and convenience of renting.
 Renters households aged 60 and up drove the past decade’s surge in renters, with a 43% increase, from 6.55M in 2007 to 9.37M in 2017, outpacing the increase of owner households and growing faster than younger renter groups.

 Over 55 community or not?

 There are advantages to living in an over 55 community whether it’s an apartment complex or a gated community.
-One of my friends moved from a home she owned in the San Fernando Valley to a retirement community near Laguna Beach.
+One of my friends moved from a home she owned in LA to a retirement community near Laguna Beach.
 It’s called Laguna Woods and was formerly Leisure World.

 The disadvantages of apartment life

 You obviously don’t own an apartment like you would a house or condo.
 You may be subjected to high rent increases if you aren’t living in a rent control area.